alihuss1017/KantoDex/README.md

 ## 📦 Overview

 This project uses **transfer learning** with a ResNet-18 model to classify Pokémon from uploaded images.
-After training and fine-tuning, the model is integrated into a **React + FastAPI** web app that

-- Predicts the Pokémon species from an uploaded image
+After training and fine-tuning, the model is integrated into a **React + FastAPI** web app that predicts the Pokémon species from an uploaded image.
-- Displays its base stats from the Pokedex.

 ---